 Female Tengu spirits appear frequently in Chinese literature, such as the Tales of the Taiping Records from the Song Dynasty, or Pu Songling’s Strange Tales from the early Qing period.
 These days, Chinese leadership is undertaking a highly publicized reconstruction of their “spiritual civilization”, and the topology described here remains relevant for analyzing that initiative.
 History follows cycles of repetition, and the scripting of modernization undergoes variation from one cycle to the next.
 As the Chinese reconstruct their spiritual civilization, there are numerous factions following the male logic of the ancestral exception, and it would be easy to list dozens of sacrificed patriarchs whose deaths spiritualize the Han ethnic community.
 Though there are also some factions following the female logic of the not-all, and there will inevitably arise conflicts between these.

 Now let us return to our original topic of absolute secularity, which would be a dimension beyond both these political-cultural decisions regarding the mode of super-egoic enjoyment.
 This outside would contain no jouissance whatsoever, an absolute ascesis of affect.
 The difficulty is to keep it free from either of these Thing-logics.
 Not that a cosmopolitan literature would be deprived of jouissance, but that it would necessarily suppose a dimension where there was none.
 This literature would be mediated by the void of absolute secularity, and that mediation allows for a liberty in costuming and scripting.
 Without this mediation, symbolic roles become reified or essentialized.
-Absolute secularity is the consciousness that culture, history and politics are forms of drama.
+Absolute secularity is a negation of culture, history and politics that renders them into drama.

 ‘when I hear the word culture, that’s when I reach for my revolver’ -Hanns Johst